shesails1/exercise/docs.md

 Note that it's written by a novice user.

-It's also totally safe to use for children, adults, pets, and bugs.
+It's also totally safe to use for children, adults, pets, bugs, and trees.